 END PHASE 1

 Thanks to Marvel we look at mega trilogies in waves or phases.
 Marvel wraps their phase 3 with Avengers 4.
 Next December after the release of Episode 9, Star Wars will effectively wrap its phase 1, consisting of 5 films.
-While the overall view of those films are mixed, the box office says 3 out of 4 were a success with one yet to be determined.
+While the overall view of those films is mixed, the box office says 3 out of 4 were a success with one yet to be determined.
 With a split fan base over The Last Jedi and the one box office failure being the last film, the future is clouded, difficult to see.
 If the “Story” movies are now on hold what’s next?

-To hit the 2020 date, hopefully December if Iger has learned anything, the next film will have to be on point.
-Production must begin by mid-2019 at the absolute latest in order to get shooting wrapped and post production complete in time.
-Before any of that you need a script, design and casting all to be rolling, presumably any day now.
+To hit the 2020 date, hopefully, December if Iger has learned anything, the next film will have to be on point.
+Production must begin by mid-2019 at the absolute latest in order to get shooting wrapped and post-production complete in time.
+Before any of that, you need a script, design and casting all to be rolling, presumably any day now.
 There are only two options even possible, especially given the latest rumors of all focus going to the Johnson and Benioff/Weiss productions.
-Benioff and Weiss are still busy with post production on Game of Thrones.
+Benioff and Weiss are still busy with post-production on Game of Thrones.
 Their series will be some time yet.